 If you choose to be picked up from Reykjavik, a guided sightseeing tour of rural Iceland is also included.
 On our way to Solheimajokull, we’ll stop to marvel at the incredible 196-feet (60-meter) tall Seljalandsfoss Waterfall and neighboring Skógafoss Waterfall.
 Here, you’re welcome to snap some of those perfect vacation pictures.
 Then we’ll continue toward Solheimajokull Glacier.

-For those of you who are staying outside of Reykjavik or choose to meet us on location, please be at Solheimajokull Car Park well in advance of your tour.
+For those who are staying outside of Reykjavik or choose to meet us on location, please be at Solheimajokull Car Park well in advance of your tour.

 Now it’s time to hit the ice!
 Jump into crampons, hike on top of the vast glacier, and try your hand at ice climbing!